YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The @, EXIT, HELP, LOG, QUIT, SETGD, and SPAWN commands do not use this general format.
 For the applicable format, refer to the section explaining each of these commands.

-Comments on command lines start with an exclamation mark (!) and run to the end of line.
+Comments on command lines start with an exclamation mark (!) and run to the end of the line.

 .. note::
    An exclamation mark not enclosed in quotation marks ("")(for example in a subscript) causes GDE to ignore the rest of that input line.